Success Factors of an Effective YouTube Ad Campaign

 One of the first places I heard about "stacking the value" was from a brilliant fellow marketer and friend, Russell Brunson.
 He used this concept on webinars to show people how much value they were getting in his offer.
 By the time Russell finishes with a value stack, you’ll think you’re getting the product or program for next to nothing even if it cost a few thousand dollars.

 While a bit over-the-top, I love the Flex Seal commercials like this one.
 The line “It’s like a handyman in a can” creates the perception that this $19 product does all the hard work that an expensive handyman would charge hundreds of dollars for.
 Plus, when you see it can be used in hundreds of applications, it becomes hard to say no to their offer.

 Stack that value!
 Make your prospect think, “Man, I'd be silly not to take advantage of this product or this offer.”

 Tip #6: Assume the Risk

-Back to our friends at Groove Life, they have an incredible No BS 94 Year Unlimited Warranty.
-If your ring breaks or snaps or whatever, they will replace it, no questions asked.
+Going back to our friends at Groove Life, they have an incredible No BS 94 Year Unlimited Warranty.
+If your ring breaks or snaps or whatever, they will replace it with no questions asked.